any-tdf/stdf/doc/components/divider/guide_en.md

 ## Prop Types

 For some Props such as px, py, weight, mx, they are clearly numbers, why use string types?
 It is mainly because the optional parameters passed in to the component are used as object keys inside, so they must be strings.
 Besides, it should be more convenient to write '' instead of {} when passing values to the component!
-Of course, you can also insist on passing in numbers.
+Of course, you can also insist on passing in numbers, but it will report an error when type checking is enabled.